ClimateImpactLab/metacsv/README.rst

 Others
 ~~~~~~~~~

-Currently, MetaCSV only supports conversion back to CSV and to
+Currently, MetaCSV only supports conversion to CSV and to netCDF through the
-netCDF through the ``xarray`` module.
-However, feel free to suggest
+``xarray`` module.
+However, feel free to suggest additional features and to
-additional features and to contribute your own!
+contribute your own!